 We, too, need to understand there are times when God will not answer as we see fit.
 There will be times when there are things going on that are good and good for us, but it won’t seem so in our limited understanding.
 That’s when we must process them through the grid of who God is.
 As another of the psalmists said, “You are good, and do good” (Ps.
 119.68).

 What problems has God allowed in your life?
 How might He want to use them to grow and mature you?
 How can you become more like Christ as a result?
 What characteristics of the fruit of the Spirit is He developing? love? joy? peace? patience? kindness? goodness? faithfulness? gentleness? self-control?
 (Gal.
 5.22-23).
-Are you cooperating with God’s good work in your life or fighting against It?
+Are you cooperating with God’s good work in your life or fighting against it?

 If you have been angry with God or failed to see His hand, confess your lack of faith and trust in Him.
 Meditate on promises like Psalm 119.68, Romans 8.28-29, and 1 Corinthians 10.13.
 And seek to obey Him by responding to others and your circumstances in godly ways.